Pre-award activities with moderate supervision and may assist with post award activities with supervision/oversight.

 May assist in preparing monthly financial reports on all research accounts or sourcing adjustment reconciliation.

-May provide guidance to purchasing staff on appropriate expenditures according to specific grant policies.
+May approve purchasing documents and provide guidance to purchasing staff on appropriate expenditures according to specific grant policies.

 Other duties as assigned.

-Knowledge of MyDay, Adobe Acrobat, Microsoft Office, PC, RMS, SUBS, agency guidelines, detailed oriented.
+Knowledge of AIS, HRMS, RAPS, FOCUS, Adobe Acrobat, Microsoft Office, PC, PDS, SUBS, agency guidelines, etc.

 Experience in grants administration.